drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	is particularly well suited for this algorithm as we are mostly performing the same operations in each iteration of the algorithm in parallel.

-	The goad of this project is to explore the Delaunay trianglion through both serial and parallel algorithms with the goal of presenting a easy to understand, sufficiently complex parallel algorthm designed with with Nvidia's CUDA programming model for runnig software on their GPUs.
+	The goal of this project was to explore the Delaunay triangulations through both serial and parallel algorithms with the goal of presenting a easy to understand, sufficiently complex parallel algorthm designed with with Nvidia's CUDA programming model for running software on their GPUs.
 ]